k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 * The Results window shows up to 1000 entries.

-* The Results window top bar is divided to information part, on the right side, and actions on the left side:
+* The Results window's top bar is divided to information part (on the right side) and actions (on the left side):

   * Information part contains
     * Number of displayed rows (as explained, up to 1000 rows)
     * Query status - success/failure.
 In case of a failure, a failure reason will be shown in the results area, instead of the results table.
     * Duration took to execute the query.
 Note that the duration is not the time until result table is rendered and displayed as a table in the results window.
     * How many rows were affected during the query execution.
-In case of select statement, no rows are affected so it will show zero.
+In case of a select statement, no rows are affected, so it shows zero.
   * Actions part contains:
-    * Columns to show - allows you to tune the results table's display.
-When clicked, a popup opens where you can set the result tables columns to be shown.
+    * Columns to show - allows you to adjust the Results table display.
+When clicked, a popup opens where you can set up the Result tables columns that will be shown.
     * CSV - allows you to download the results.

-* The Results table supports some manipulations that lets you tune the display for your needs, in addition to *Columns to show* option:
+* The Results table enables some manipulations that let you adjust the display according to your needs, in addition to the *Columns to show* option:

   * Sort Order - click on the column's header sort icon ![sort](images/web/order_icon.png) to reorder the table (Ascending/Descending).